Manav54321/worldbank_DataAnalysis/README.md

 # worldbank_populations data analysis:

-Here's a detailed summary of the notebook without including any code:

 ### Introduction
 The notebook analyzes world population data using various Python libraries for data manipulation and visualization.